 What Is Shown on a Police Check?

-A police check discloses disclosable court outcomes (DCOs) — findings of guilt from Australian courts for offences that meet the disclosure criteria set by each state and territory.
-The purpose of your check may affect which outcomes are disclosed.
+A police check discloses your disclosable court outcomes (DCOs) — findings of guilt from Australian courts that meet the disclosure criteria for each state and territory.
+The purpose of your check can affect which outcomes are shown.

 - Convictions (including spent convictions in some circumstances)